google/agi/DEVDOC.md

-If the user-requested replay does require to transform the initial commands, then the pre-warm replay is abandonned and a new replay of the transformed inital commands and then the transformed capture commands is executed.
+If the user-requested replay does require to transform the initial commands, then the pre-warm replay is abandonned and a new replay of the transformed initial and capture commands is executed.

 ## Life of a perfetto trace (system profile trace)